Easy tips for relocating to Burley, Idaho

 - Toys for the kids

 Finish up.
-Before leaving your old home, check every room, closet and cabinet one last time.
+Before leaving your old home, check every room, closet and cabinet one last time, the cabinet over the fridge is famous for having stuff forgotten!
 Make sure everything is loaded.
 Leave a note with your new address in the house so future occupants can forward any stray mail.

 After the move: